nitro-stack/nitro-workshop/docs/step2.md

 :::

 ::: tip Pro tip #2
 For this workshop, we use the `--nozip` option for deployment to disable the *Run-From-Package* mode that runs the app directly from a read-only zip package.
 This is needed to run `npm install` remotely thanks to the `SCM_DO_BUILD_DURING_DEPLOYMENT=true` setting, to reduce upload times.
 But for production environments, you should avoid using that as your application startup time is slightly longer when `--nozip` option is used.
+Make sure the `.funcignore` file no longer contains the earlier added line with `node_modules`, else the zip deployment won't contain the node_modules folder.
 :::

 <br>